-CO1: To help the student gain basic idea on the importance of financial management in an organization
+[CO.1].
+Gain basic idea on the importance of financial management in an organization.

-CO2: To provide a firsthand experience to students in understanding the concept of time value of money and its importance
+[CO.2].
+Practically get exposed in understanding the concept of time value of money and its importance.

-CO3: Develop decision making capabilities amongst students with the help of various capital budgeting techniques
+[CO.3].
+Develop decision making capabilities amongst students with the help of various capital budgeting techniques.

-CO4: To make the students analyze the importance of leverage in organizational capital structure planning
+[CO.4].
+Analyze the importance of leverage in organizational capital structure planning.

-CO5: To enable students to gain brief knowledge on cash management, its objectives and the method of preparing a cash budget.
+[CO.5].
+Gain brief knowledge on cash management, its objectives and the method of preparing a cash budget.

+Critonia Decomintion Marimum Marka

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment + Attendance 10 (5+5)

 End Term Exam End Term Examination 70

 (Summative)

 Total 100

-Attendance (Formative) A minimum of 75% Attendance is required to be maintained by
+Attendance (Formative) A minimum of 75% Attendan ce is required to be maintained by

-a student to be qualified for taking up the End Semester
+a student to be qualified for or taking up the End Semester

 examination.
 The allowance of 25% includes all types of leaves

 including medical leaves.

 D. SYLLABUS: Introduction -Why is it important to study Financial Management?
 Meaning, Need, Scope, Objectives of Financial Management Financial Planning- Its use in personal life and business Finance Function, Classification of Sources of Finance Discussion on various financing sources to start a new business.
-Time Value of Money -Concept, Importance Compounding Techniques, Problems Discounting Techniques, Problems Present Value of Annuity Present Value of Perpetuity Numericals, Assignment 1Identify the usage of Time Value of Money concept in Financial Management Investment Decisions-Nature of Investment Decisions, Investment evaluation criteria Pay-back period - Discounted and Non-discounted Average Rate of Return Net Present value Internal rate of return Comparison between NPV and IRR - Practical Problems on all above, Assignment 2: Use NPV/IRR/ARR/IRR for any project evaluation in an industry of your choice and outline the observations Leverage Analysis -Nature and Meaning of Leverage Analysis Types of Leverage -
+Time Value of Money -Concept, Importance Compounding Techniques, Problems Discounting Techniques, Problems Present Value of Annuity Present Value of Perpetuity Numericals, Assignment 11dentify the usage of Time Value of Money concept in Financial Management Investment Decisions-Nature of Investment Decisions, Investment evaluation criteria Pay-back period - Discounted and Non-discounted Average Rate of Return Net Present value Internal rate of return Comparison between NPV and IRR - Practical Problems on all above, Assignment 2 : Use NPV/IRR/ARR/IRR for any project evaluation in an industry of your choice and outline the observations Leverage Analysis -Nature and Meaning of Leverage Analysis Types of Leverage - Operating, Financial and Combined Degree of Leverages - Practical problems Cash Management-Motives of Handling Cash, Objectives of Cash Management Tradeoff between Cost and Benefit

-Operating, Financial and Combined Degree of Leverages - Practical problems Cash Management-Motives of Handling Cash, Objectives of Cash Management Tradeoff between Cost and Benefit Dimensions of Cash Management Cash Budgets, Numerical Problems, Case Study: Management of Cash in Public Sector Enterprises
+Dimensions of Cash Management Cash Budgets, Numerical Problems, Case Study : Management of Cash in Public Sector Enterprises